rakshaagowda/SafeBiteAI/README.md

 ### 🧠 About the Project

 **SafeBiteAI** is an intelligent **food-safety and health-monitoring system** powered by AI.
 It analyzes your **food intake**, **medical data**, and **environmental factors** to predict health risks, unsafe food combinations, and dietary imbalances.

 If a user gets sick and logs abnormal symptoms, the model predicts the **possible cause** based on previous food history — helping them **avoid harmful food or combinations** in the future.
-It also keeps track of the user's **weekly health metrics** like blood sugar and electrolyte balance — indicators essential to body regulation.
+It also keeps track of the user's **weekly health metrics** like blood sugar and electrolyte balance — essential indicators of body regulation.
 Additionally, the system can **read and track medical reports** (uploaded via form or OCR scan) for holistic health monitoring.

 ---